wellcomecollection/platform/README.md

 The bulk of our code is written in Scala.
 To reduce build times in the main repo, we've pushed out some of our libraries into external repositories:

+*   [wellcometrust/scala-messaging][messaging] provides helpers for interacting with SQS, SNS, and sending pointers via S3 if objects are too large.

 *   [wellcometrust/scala-monitoring][monitoring] provides wrappers for sending CloudWatch metrics.

 *   [wellcometrust/scala-storage][storage] provides wrappers around S3 and DynamoDB, including our "Versioned Hybrid Store" for storing large objects.